 The White House scenes were shot in a movie studio as the crew couldn't film the actual inside of the White House.
 Not only that, but they also built the White House exteriors themselves.
 Once that's completed they decorated the hallways, painted the portraits from the actual location, etc.

 When Bob Alexander (Frank Langella) holds his news conference attacking President Mitchell (Kevin Kline), he is shown entering a red-orange-bricked building which is, in fact, the Renwick Gallery, in Washington, D.C.
 The Renwick Gallery is part of the Smithsonian Institution, and has been a public building, since 1972, dedicated to American folk and craft arts.
 A press conference of the type Bob Alexander calls, therefore, would not have actually been held inside the Renwick, especially given the political nature of the press conference.
 The Renwick is a registered National Landmark building.

-There's a shot of a network news camera with the same CCN logo as that of the Clamp Cable Network found in the Gremlins 2 film also by Ivan Reitman.
+There's a shot of a network news camera with the same CCN logo as that of the Clamp Cable Network found in Gremlins 2.
 The scene is leading into the press conference towards the end 1 hour 11 minutes in.

-When they are swearing Gary Nance as president, they refer to him as the 45th president of the United States.
+When they are swearing Gary Nance as president, they refer to him as the 45th President of the United States.
 This means that Mitchell would be the 44th.
-George W. Bush is the 43rd President of the United States.
-Barack Obama is the 44th President of the United States.
+In real life, Barack Obama was the 44th president and Donald Trump was the 45th.